ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ## Editor support for OCaml

-For **Visual Studio Code**, and other editors support the Language Server Protocol, the OCaml language server can by installed with opam:
+For **Visual Studio Code**, and other editors support the Language Server Protocol, the OCaml language server can be installed with opam:

 ```
 $ opam install ocaml-lsp-server